 The implementer is a rather narrow-minded term, but it fully shows this chef’s main strengths.
-He will always have everything in its right place: the schedule is drawn up as effectively as possible, food costs are always calculated correctly, dishes are described down to the smallest detail, expenses are under control, etc. A chef like this won’t create new trends in the culinary world, but all his dishes will always taste good.
+He will always have everything in its right place: the schedule is drawn up as effectively as possible, food costs are always calculated correctly, dishes are described down to the smallest detail, expenses are under control, all procedures are performed according to daily checklist for a restaurant, etc. A chef like this won’t create new trends in the culinary world, but all his dishes will always taste good.
 He always follows the original recipe and makes sure his team does the same.

 To make your business profitable, better give the preference to the implementer and invite the creator to do a total rebranding or change the concept of the restaurant.

 How to interview a chef?

 Invite the chef to the restaurant and ask him to cook a five-course dinner for four.
 Give him the opportunity to develop the menu himself, using produce from your storage.
 If something is missing, ask him to switch ingredients or remake the menu.
 That way, you get to see how he adapts to your conditions.

 To ensure that the quality of the dishes meets your requirements, arrange a tasting with the restaurant’s management.
 To know for sure, continue to monitor a new chef’s work during his trial period.
 The earlier you understand that a person doesn’t suit you, the less you will lose.

 Chef’s working terms